fsfkellner/Optical_Character_Recognition_Example/README.md

 ## Getting Started
 Before you can use this repository locally you must first install tesseract a stand alone application.
+The notebook in this repository uses tesseract 5.0.0 Alpha version.
+Using other versions will likely result in different and
+poorer text predictions that those presented here notebook.
-For [Windows](https://github.com/UB-Mannheim/tesseract/wiki) installation of tesseract for [Linx and Mac](https://github.com/tesseract-ocr/tesseract/wiki#windows)
+For [Windows](https://github.com/UB-Mannheim/tesseract/wiki) installation of tesseract for [Linx/Ubuntu](https://github.com/tesseract-ocr/tesseract/wiki#ubuntu-ppa) and [Mac](https://github.com/tesseract-ocr/tesseract/wiki#macos)

 Once tesseract is installled if you have Anaconda installation you can use the Anconda Prompt to install all of the python libraries
 and their dependencies.
 In the Anaconda Prompt change directories so that you are in the local copy of this repository.
 In the prompt then enter:

 *conda env create*
 once the environment is created enter:
 *conda activate imageOCR*
 then enter:
-*jupyter lab*
+*jupyter notebook*

 From here open the notebook entitled *ImageOCR.ipynb*